taliaqaiser1/tswd-portfolio/README.md

 # What I hope to learn
 I hope to learn to use different tools like GitHub, Tableau, and Python to create meaningful visualizations, especially after my internship where explaining the story through data was the main component.

 I also aim to build a working portfolio with an impactful final project that will help me in my future job applications through this course.
+After graduation, I plan on working as a Product Manager for which we have to give a lot of presentations, strategies, and ideas and all of this is possible with impactful visualizations.

 To summarise I aim to build and achieve:
 1. Using different tools for meaningful visualizations